 Banking in Brazil

-Expats in Brazil have a variety of options and services available when it comes to managing their finances.
-Banking in Brazil can be costly as banks charge users a percentage for every transaction.
+Expats in Brazil have a variety of options and services available for managing their finances.
+Traditional banks like Banco do Brasil, Bradesco, Itaú, Santander, and Caixa Econômica dominate the market, and digital banks such as Nubank, Inter, C6 Bank, and PagBank have revolutionised banking with low fees and user-friendly apps.
+Banking can be costly, as traditional banks charge users a percentage for every transaction.
 Expats are advised to shop around to find out which bank will offer them the best deal for their needs.

-Online banking is popular in Brazil.
-It's possible to pay certain utility bills online.
-However, expats should note that many online services are only available in Portuguese.
+Online banking is popular in Brazil, and PIX – Brazil’s instant payment system – has become the most widely used payment method since its launch in 2020.
+You can pay utility bills online and make instant transfers through PIX at any time, even outside banking hours.
+Expats should note that many online services are only available in Portuguese.
 Banking hours in Brazil are generally Monday to Friday, from 10am to 4pm.

 Opening a bank account in Brazil

 Opening a bank account in Brazil is straightforward.
-That said, foreigners will need a residence visa to open an account.
-Other documents required for opening a Brazilian bank account usually include a valid identity document, a taxpayer’s number (Cadastro de Pessoas Físicas, or CPF), proof of domicile and proof of residence.
+That said, you’ll need a residence visa to open an account.
+The CPF (Cadastro de Pessoas Físicas or taxpayer’s number) is absolutely essential – no bank account can be opened without one.
+Other required documents usually include a valid identity document, proof of domicile, and proof of residence.
 The documents necessary may differ depending on the bank and type of account in question.

 ATMs and credit cards in Brazil

 ATMs are widely available in Brazil.
-Customers are able to withdraw cash as well as make bill payments at ATMs.
+You can withdraw cash as well as make bill payments at ATMs.

-Some parts of Brazil are largely cash-based economies, so it's wise to always carry sufficient cash on hand.
-Still, international debit and credit cards are widely accepted in larger metropolitan areas.
+Brazil has adopted digital payments through PIX, which allows instant transfers and payments using a phone number, email, CPF number, or QR code.
+Many Brazilians now prefer PIX to cash or cards for everyday transactions.
+Still, some parts of Brazil remain largely cash-based economies, so it’s wise to always carry sufficient cash on hand.
+International debit and credit cards are widely accepted in larger metropolitan areas.

 Taxes in Brazil

-Brazil has a pay-as-you-earn (PAYE) tax system whereby income tax is based on worldwide income and is generally paid monthly.
+Brazil has a pay-as-you-earn (PAYE) tax system, whereby income tax is based on worldwide income and is generally paid monthly.
 Residents who pay income tax in Brazil are also required to file an annual income tax return.
 The Brazilian tax year is from January to December.
+Income tax rates range from 0 to 27.5 percent, and social security contributions are also deducted from salaries.

 The rate at which expats pay tax in Brazil depends on their tax residency status.
 For tax purposes, a person is deemed a resident of Brazil if they hold a permanent visa, or if they hold a temporary visa and stay in Brazil for more than 183 days within a 12-month period.

-Given the complexity of expat taxation, new arrivals can benefit from consulting with a tax professional who is familiar with the tax system in Brazil.
+Given the complexity of expat taxation in Brazil, expats should consider consulting with a tax professional who is familiar with the Brazilian tax system.

 Expat Health Insurance